-- Read: For a file, this means that a user can read a file.
-For a directory, this means that a user can list its contents using 1s [29].
+For a file, this means that a user can read a file.
+For a directory, this means that a user can list its contents using ls (Linux Manual pages, 2008).
 For links, the permissions are for the object that are pointed-to by the link and the link's permissions itself are not used.
-The read permission is represented by a 'r' or a numeric value of 4. - Write: For a file, the write permission allows a user to write to it.
-For a directory, it allows a user to create, remove or rename directory contents.
-For links, permissions are again for the pointed-to object.
-The write permission is represented by a 'w' or a numeric value of 2.
+The read permission is represented by a 'r' or a numeric value of 4.